Ghislaine Said Infamous Prince Andrew Photo Looked ‘Real.’ Did That Sink Him?

 And on Monday, less than 24 hours before Andrew and Giuffre dramatically announced they had settled, The Daily Beast revealed that the original version of the photo was lost.

-Giuffre’s legal team seemed unconcerned by the inability to find the photo on the part of Giuffre, who said in a deposition that she believed it had been thrust into packing boxes with children’s toys and “nerf guns” when she moved from Colorado to Australia at some point before 2016.
+Giuffre’s legal team seemed unconcerned by Giuffre’s inability to find the photo.
+She said in a deposition that she believed it had been thrust into packing boxes with children’s toys and “nerf guns” when she moved from Colorado to Australia at some point before 2016.

 A source on Giuffre’s side, for example, told The Daily Beast that there was “a reason [her lawyer] David Boies is not worried” about not having the original.

-Just eleven minutes later, Maxwell replied: “It looks real.
+Just 11 minutes later, Maxwell replied: “It looks real.
 I think it is.”

 Days earlier Andrew had contacted Maxwell, asking: “Let me know when we can talk.
 Got some specific questions to ask you about Virginia Roberts.”